-We are doing this study to examine psilocybin-assisted therapy.
-We want to find out if the group model of psilocybin-assisted therapy is safe and feasible, and will collect data that will allow us to compare it to other published studies of the 2-therapist / 1-patient model.
+We are doing this study to examine a second group retreat with psilocybin-assisted therapy for people who have had a first retreat.
+We want to find out if a second group psilocybin is safe and feasible, and we will collect data that will allow us to understand if it provides additional benefit beyond what occurred in your first psilocybin retreat experience.

 We are studying psilocybin-assisted therapy.
 Psilocybin is a medication that is not currently approved by the Federal Drug Administration (FDA).
-Psilocybin occurs naturally in some varieties of mushrooms, but this study will use purified pharmaceutical grade psilocybin as part of a therapeutic process that involves 'preparation' psychotherapy for 3 sessions, a 'psilocybin session day' when the psilocybin is given, and follow-up 'integration' psychotherapy for 3 sessions.
+Psilocybin occurs naturally in some varieties of mushrooms, but this study will use purified pharmaceutical grade psilocybin as part of a therapeutic process that involves 'preparation' psychotherapy for 3 sessions, a 'psilocybin session day' when the psilocybin is given, and follow-up 'integration' psychotherapy for 4 sessions.

 Psilocybin acts on serotonin receptors in the brain to produce changes in perception and cognition.
 Psilocybin can also produce changes in blood pressure, heart rate, and symptoms of psychological distress such as anxiety or mood changes, although these changes are transient and generally gone in about six hours.
 Recent research suggests that psilocybin-assisted therapy requires active participation by the person receiving the therapy in ways similar to psychotherapy that does not involve psychedelics.

-In this study, we want to learn what effects, good or bad, psilocybin has on people with metastatic cancer and have anxiety.
+In this study, we want to learn what effects, good or bad, psilocybin in a second group retreat experience has on people with metastatic cancer and have anxiety.
 If you join this study, we would give you psilocybin and watch carefully for any side effects.

 You are invited to consider participating in a research study designed to look at the use of psilocybin-assisted psychotherapy in a small group model for people living with metastatic cancer who have stable disease.
-The small groups will range in size from 4 to 8 people, with a facilitation team of 4 therapists.
+The small groups will range in size from 6 to 8 people, with a facilitation team of 4 therapists.
 You would need to be prepared to participate in the small group discussions which involves some personal sharing about your journey with cancer in a supportive and safe context.
 All personal sharing will be held confidentially and would involve only as much as you wish to share.
 All participants in this study will receive psilocybin.